matryx/nanome-docs/docs/howto/howto.md

 title: How to
 ---

+## How to enable/disable auto height adjustment

+ Auto height calibration can be toggled on/off using the action menu.
+If users are having height issues, we recommend using this toggle to help troubleshoot the issue.
+By default, the toggle is off when users are in Mixed Reality Passthrough and turned on when users are in virtual reality.
+If height issues persist, we recommend resetting your floor height by calibrating your device.
+EX: with meta devices, this is done by resetting the guardian.

 ## How to export a molecule for future access or other softwares

 1. Select the structure you want to save.